 Look for these cards.
 All members are issued ACMG or IFMGA identification cards.

-Check that the validation sticker shows the current year (samples below are examples only).
+Check that the validation sticker shows the current year and the applicable permits and certificates are on the back of the card (samples below are examples only).

 Identifying LogosOnly ACMG members may advertise with the Association logo and only fully accredited Mountain Guides may use the IFMGA logo.
 Look for these logos on printed material, websites and other advertising mediums.